MirageC79/Interfaces-for-WobbleX-integration/RatRig/V-Minion/readme.md

 If you have the WobbleX WS8 you need less.

-I printed everything with PLA with the steel pin side on the bed and 1mm brim.
+I printed everything in PLA with the steel pin side on the bed and 1mm brim.

 The lead screw should be aligned well with the coupler first, than replaced by the WobbleX assembly.